 If you have applied for and received a payday loan online, you likely agreed to have the payments automatically withdrawn from your bank account.
 You have the right to stop the automatic withdrawal before it occurs.
 You can do so by:

 As a last resort, you may also close your bank account in order to avoid the automatic withdrawals.
-(Learn how payday loans work and why they are usually a bad idea in Reasons to Avoid Payday Loans.)
+(Learn how payday loans work and why they are usually a bad idea in Should I Get a Payday Loan?)

 You can stop the automatic payments be telling the payday lender to do so.
 Here’s how.